 Request a Payment Plan if You Can’t Pay

-The IRS offers various payment plans for taxpayers who cannot pay their full balance immediately.
+The IRS offers various payment plans and resolution options for taxpayers who cannot pay their full balance immediately.
 Short-term payment plans (120 days or less) have no setup fee.
 Long-term installment agreements have setup fees but reduce the failure to pay penalty to 0.25% per month while you’re making payments.

 Apply for First-Time Penalty Abatement